Kiefer Ravena: Ateneo Blue Eagles

 Soon after the 73rd season of the UAAP ended, many schools wanted Ravena to play for their Seniors basketball team but he eventually decided to stay with Ateneo and play on their seniors men's basketball team, the Ateneo Blue Eagles.

-During his stay with Ateneo, Ravena have led the Blue Eagles to four Final Four appearances in 2011, 2012, 2014 and 2015 including two UAAP championships in 2011 and 2012.
+During his stay with Ateneo, Ravena have led the Blue Eagles to four Final Four appearances in 2011, 2012, 2014, and 2015 including two UAAP championships in 2011 and 2012.
 He also led Ateneo into two PCCL runner-up finishes in 2011 and 2012.
-Aside from that he also led the Blue Eagles to their first championship in the Filoil Flying V Preseason Hanes Cup in 2011 while leading them to a 3rd-place finish in the same tournament the following year.
+Aside from that, he also led the Blue Eagles to their first championship in the Filoil Flying V Preseason Hanes Cup in 2011 while leading them to a 3rd-place finish in the same tournament the following year.
 In 2014, Ravena led Ateneo to their 3rd basketball championship in Unigames.

-He has also won many accolades while playing for the Blue Eagles that includes the 2011 Filoil Flying V Preseason Hanes Cup Most Valuable Player Award, UAAP Season 74 Rookie of the Year, UAAP Season 75 Todo Bigay Player of the Year, UAAP Season 77 and 78 Most Valuable Player Award and the 2014 Unigames Most Valuable Player Award.
-He is also a three-time UAAP Mythical Five member in 2011, 2014 and 2015, two-time FilOil Mythical Five member in 2011 and 2012, one-time PCCL Mythical Five member in 2012 and one-time Unigames Mythical Five member in 2014.
+He has also won many accolades while playing for the Blue Eagles, which includes the 2011 Filoil Flying V Preseason Hanes Cup Most Valuable Player Award, UAAP Season 74 Rookie of the Year, UAAP Season 75 Todo Bigay Player of the Year, UAAP Season 77 and 78 Most Valuable Player Award, and the 2014 Unigames Most Valuable Player Award.
+He is also a three-time UAAP Mythical Five member in 2011, 2014, and 2015, two-time FilOil Mythical Five member in 2011 and 2012, one-time PCCL Mythical Five member in 2012, and one-time Unigames Mythical Five member in 2014.